feniljain/knowledge-base/vim/README.md

 - ={action} -> auto-ident lines according to action, eg. actions can be i} -> in curly braces
 - :dig -> use special characters
 - Performing calculations in vim: in insert mode type <C+r>= and do the calculation
+- Press o to get to the other end of selection

 ## StatusLine: